honcheng/AcornCharts-for-iOS/README.md

 * 2 Options - uses ball size or quantity to show difference in data size
 * responds to device tilting

+To pull to chipmunk submodule, go to the root directory of the folder and run the following
+* git submodule init
+* git submodule update

 [twitter.com/honcheng](http://twitter.com/honcheng)